Frequently Asked Questions

-- No powder, lotion, or deodorant on the area to be scanned.
+- Do not apply powder, lotion, or deodorant on the area to be scanned,

-- No smoking for a minimum of 2 hours before the test.
+- Do not smoke for a minimum of 2 hours before the test.

-- No excessive hot or cold drinks prior to the test.
+- Do not consume excessively hot or cold drinks before your test.

-- Please do not take nutritional supplements containing large doses of niacin on your scan day.
+- Avoid nutritional supplements with large quantities of niacin on your scan day.

-- No vigorous exercise 2 hours prior to the test.
+- Do not exercise vigorously 2 hours prior to your thermography scan.

-- Long hair should be worn up.
-Hair accessories will be provided.
+- Wear long hair up.
+Hair accessories can be provided.

-- Please wear loose fitting clothing if possible.
-Please fill out your patient forms prior to your appointment.
+- Fill out patient forms before our appointment.
 Please contact our office for the required forms.